Thank you for considering Horses Help for your horse’s next career!

 It is very important that each horse brought into the program is happy being a part of the program.
 Holding a job as a therapeutic riding or hippotherapy steed is not the best fit for every horse.
 See below for detailed steps to donate a horse to Horses Help.

 1. Read Donation Process

-2. Fill out Potential Horse Evaluation Form and return to Horses Help
+2. Fill out Horse Profile For Potential New Herd Member and return to Horses Help

 3. If horse is a potential match for our program, we will schedule an on-site evaluation

 5. The horse comes on trial for 90 days (this may be a few days after the on-site evaluation or we may put your horse on our waiting list)

 6. Owner receives Donation Letter if horse is accepted into the program by Horses Help